 Karma, that's me.
 Do you like my picture?
 The volunteer said it could've been a lot better if I'd stayed still for just a couple of seconds.
 I was just so glad to see a human playmate that I completely lost control of my tail.
 When that happens, it gets to wagging so fast that the rest of me sort of follows along.
 Happiness!
 That's my normal state of being.

 I'm about 55 pounds of pure love and happiness; never met a human I didn't like.
 I can be sassy with other dogs and would do best in a home where I don’t have to compete for love.
 Cats?
-Well, maybe I could get used to them.
-Jury's still out on that one.
+Well, not so much.
 The kennel staff here where I am staying, temporarily I hope, say that my body type resembles a sausage!
 I'm pretty sure that I'm mostly Boxer maybe with some hound mixed in.
 Hard to know since I've been an orphan most of my life.

 I hope the kennel staff won't take offense when I tell you how much I want out of this place.
 They all love me, and say good things like, “I can't believe Karma hasn't been adopted yet, she's so sweet.”
 I love them back but it gets lonely here at night and I need a companion.
 I need to have a playmate and I need long walks with my human.
 If you need a companion who is submissive, loving, loyal, good with kids and just darn cute, well, I'm your pup!

 **This dog is with Corridor Rescue in Houston, Texas but is available for transport to most major US and Canadian cities via United Airlines PetSafe for an additional $275.
 A customs fee may apply at Canadian airports.
 Ground transportation to Colorado is available for $75, and several locations in the northeastern US for $175.

 The adoption fee of $200 covers spay/neuter, microchip and current vaccines.